 When the evaluation process began, each state agency received and processed the utility bills for its facilities.
 Bill auditing and approval steps varied widely among the agencies, with most focusing primarily on cost numbers and giving little attention to consumption and other bill line items.
 CoPA’s utility bills were paid through an SAP-based system, which also only tracked cost data, no energy consumption numbers.
 PSFEI, through past projects, had energy use and cost data for a small number of agencies but only a small fraction of the state.
 No carbon footprint data was being tracked, and Homan pointed out that “This was a huge miss.”

 The team determined that, given the scope of the statewide energy management effort, an enterprise-level utility bill management system was required.
 Homan noted that outsourced services were considered, but CoPA passed on them because “They wanted to control their own destiny.”
-They concluded that “EnergyCAP was the obvious choice” to be the foundation of the state’s energy conservation and sustainability program.
+They concluded that “EnergyCAP UtilityManagement was the obvious choice” to be the foundation of the state’s energy conservation and sustainability program.

 The City of Virginia Beach is the most populous city in Virginia, with a utility budget of $24 million.